-It wasn’t a very long walk from the resort to Jayna’s dress shop, so Travis and Charlotte decided to go on foot, enjoying the cool, crisp morning.
-Much to her delight, the coffee shop next to the dress store was still in business, and they stopped in for a coffee and a scone with fresh preserves before their appointment.
+It wasn’t a very long walk from the resort to Jayna’s dress shop, so Travis and Charlotte decided to go on foot to enjoy the cool, crisp morning.
+Much to her delight, the coffee shop next to the dress store was still in business and they stopped in for a coffee and a scone with fresh preserves before their appointment.

-“I’m excited to see Jayna,” Charlotte said, sipping her coffee.
+“I’m excited to see Jayna,” Charlotte said and sipped her coffee.

 “I’m happy to make you happy, honey,” Travis answered.
 “Whatever you want to do, we’ll do.”

 “We have to do stuff you want to do, too, you know.
 It’s not just my vacation.”

 “I know, but I want to make sure you have the best time ever.”
 He took her hand and smiled.